MahlerTom/UnetLiverSegmentation/README.md

 # LiverSegmentation Project

-In this project we implemnt a U-Net convolutional neural network in `Tensorflow 2.0` and `keras`, inspired by [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/ "U-Net: Convolutional Networks for Biomedical Image Segmentation").
+In this project we implemented a U-Net convolutional neural network in `Tensorflow 2.0` and `keras`, inspired by [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/ "U-Net: Convolutional Networks for Biomedical Image Segmentation").
 Our implementation is based on [zhixuhao/unet](https://github.com/zhixuhao/unet "zhixuhao/unet").
 Our implementation is contained within the [LiverSegmentationReport Jupyter Notebook](../blob/master/LiverSegmentationReport.ipynb "LiverSegmentationReport").

 ## Introduction